rust-lang/book/2018-edition/src/ch19-06-macros.md

 ## Macros

 We’ve used macros like `println!` throughout this book but haven’t fully explored what a macro is and how it works.
-There's a lot more to them, though; "macros" refer to a family of different features in Rust:
+There’s a lot more to them, though; “macros” refer to a family of different features in Rust:

 * *Declarative* macros with `macro_rules`
 * *Procedural*, which have three sub-kinds: